 6. What Makes it Kosher and How to Cook it?

 In order to be considered kosher food, an animal must be slaughtered in a specific manner.
 The person who does the slaughtering must be trained and certified by a rabbi.
 The animal must also be healthy and free from any blemishes or defects.

 After the animal has been slaughtered, its meat must be processed in a certain way in order to make it kosher before cooking it.
 There are three main steps to cooking kosher meat:

-- Kashering – is the process of making meat fit for consumption according to Jewish law.
+- Koshering – is the process of making meat fit for consumption according to Jewish dietary law.
 This involves removing all the blood from the meat, as well as any forbidden fats or organs.
 The easiest way to do this is to buy pre-kosher meat from a butcher or grocery store, but you can also kasher your own meat at home.